← Back to Stories

 Key details reported by multiple sources:

-- Steven Mattaboni, 38, was killed by a shark while spearfishing off Rottnest Island on May 17, 2026, at Horseshoe Reef.
+• Steven Mattaboni, 38, died in a shark attack while spearfishing at Horseshoe Reef, Rottnest Island, on Saturday, May 17, 2026, around 9:55 AM local time.

-- Mattaboni was a father of two young daughters (ages 3 months and 3 years) and lived in Perth’s northern suburbs.
+• Steven Mattaboni was a father of two daughters, aged 2 and 4 months, and lived in Perth’s northern suburbs.

-- Rottnest Island beaches remained open after the attack, with authorities urging caution and monitoring shark warnings.
+• Rottnest Island beaches remained open after the attack, with authorities advising caution and monitoring shark warnings.

 Points of Difference